Permit-to-Work Audit Checklist: Six Areas That Reveal Operational Weakness

-Most permit-to-work audits focus on paperwork.
-Completed permits, signatures, validity periods, training records.
+Most permit-to-work audits focus on paperwork, completed permits, signatures, validity periods, training records.
+Those checks are necessary.
+They do not surface operational weaknesses.

 1. Permit Issuer Behaviour